 Increased smartphone usage is a major contributing factor to the increased adoption of online grocery shopping.
 The ease of buying things online on a mobile device that is never very far from the user makes it convenient to order groceries in between other important things.

 The lifestyle changes afforded by smartphones play a major role in the change in consumer culture to be more oriented towards mobile ease and simplicity.
 The combination of smartphone usage and consumer preference for purchasing things online rather than in stores is likely to lead to a slow attrition from traditional grocery shopping.

-According to Progressive Grocer, customer confidence in shopping for groceries online has been steadily increasing.
+, customer confidence in shopping for groceries online has been steadily increasing.
 In a survey, 24 percent of customers had bought groceries online in the past 30 days, indicating a good level of adoption for online grocery shopping.

 Customers tended to prefer convenience in how groceries were delivered.
 For example, when retailers offered both pickup and delivery as options, 74 percent of consumers chose for their groceries to be delivered.
 In contrast, only 26 percent elected to pick up the groceries themselves.